zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 Estimated Time: 15 minutes

 ### Background
 Web and mobile applications in VB Studio take shape within the _Designer_, a rich graphical user interface that lets you design and develop your application by dragging and dropping components on a page.
 Each component depends on a _business object_ for its data.
-A business object is just a resource — like a purchase order or invoice — that has fields to hold your application's data.
+A business object is just a resource—like a purchase order or invoice—that has fields to hold your application's data.
 It is similar to a database table, as it provides the structure for your data; in fact, business objects are stored in a database.
-Your application accesses these business objects through their REST endpoints.
+Your application accesses the data in these business objects through REST endpoints that VB Studio generates for you.

 In this lab, you'll create the Employee, Department, and Location business objects for the HR web application.
 Each business object has its own set of fields as shown here: